jmrichardson/tuneta/README.md

 TuneTA simplifies the process of optimizing many technical indicators while avoiding "peak" values, and selecting the best indicators with minimal correlation between each other (optional).
 At a high level, TuneTA performs the following steps:

-1. For each indicator, [Optuna](https://optuna.org) searches for the parameter(s) which maximize its correlation to the user defined target (for example, next day return).
+1. For each indicator, [Optuna](https://optuna.org) searches for parameter(s) which maximize its correlation to a user defined target (for example, next day return).
 2. After the specified Optuna trials are complete, a 3-step KMeans clustering method is used to select the optimal parameter(s):

     1. Each trial is placed in its nearest neighbor cluster based on its distance correlation to the target.
 The optimal number of clusters is determined using the elbow method.
 The cluster with the highest average correlation is selected with respect to its membership.
 In other words, a weighted score is used to select the cluster with highest correlation but also with the most trials.
     2. After the best correlation cluster is selected, the parameters of the trials within the cluster are also clustered.
 Again, the best cluster of indicator parameter(s) are selected with respect to its membership.
     3. Finally, the centered best trial is selected from the best parameter cluster.

-3. Optionally, the tuned indicators can be pruned by selecting the indicators with a maximum correlation to the other indicators.
+3. Optionally, the tuned indicators can be pruned by selecting the indicators with a maximum correlation to the all other indicators.
-4. Finally, TuneTA generates each indicator feature with the best parameters.
+4. Finally, TuneTA generates all optimized indicators.
 ---

 ### Installation